 You Lose Your Friends

 One second you’re all dancing together in a big crowd, and then you turn around and your friends aren’t anywhere to be found.
-If you’re phones dead or no ones answering, relax and just check the most probable places they could’ve gone like the bathroom or to get a drink.
+If your phone is dead or no ones answering, relax and just check the most probable places they could’ve gone like the bathroom or to get a drink.
 There’s a pretty good chance your friends aren’t ditching you and that they’re looking for you too!
 Always keep in touch about plans for after a party, and if you want to leave separately from your group, try to let at least one of your friends know.
 If you’re leaving alone and don’t feel safe enough to walk home at night, try to take a Lyft or even call Safe Walk if you’re within reasonable distance to campus.

 The Heat Ruins Your Look